Free Brazil Movement

 Fernando Holiday, Kataguiri, Bia Kicis, Carla Zambelli and Joice Hasselmann.

 The Free Brazil Movement (Movimento Brasil Livre, MBL) is a Brazilian fiscally conservative and economically liberal movement founded on Saturday, 1 November 2014.
-It grew boarding the political dissatisfaction after the 2013 protests in Brazil, receiving funding from internal (e.g.: Democratas, PSDB, PMDB) sources.
+It grew from the political dissatisfaction after the 2013 protests in Brazil, receiving funding from internal (e.g.: Democratas, PSDB, PMDB) sources.
 Its leader is the activist and lawmaker Kim Kataguiri.

+The first logo used by the MBL.